Personal tools

 - ML Algorithms in Python

 Machine learning (ML) is the concept of programming a machine to learn from experience and from different examples without being explicitly programmed.
 It is an application of artificial intelligence (AL) that allows machines to learn on their own.
-ML algorithms are a combination of mathematics and logic that adjust themselves to perform more incrementally as input data changes.

 As a general-purpose, easy-to-learn and understand language, Python can be used for a variety of development tasks.
 It is capable of many ML tasks, which is why most algorithms are written in Python.